 It’s a safe bet that most international trips will not happen until August at the earliest.
 There might be some exceptions to this, especially to tropical island destinations, but I wouldn’t consider booking anything further afield before September.

-Once things do open up for travel a primary risk travelers face is getting stuck or quarantined.
+When things do open up for international travel a primary risk travelers face is getting stuck or quarantined.
 We saw this play out on several cruise ships around the world, within specific hotels in affected areas, and passengers getting stuck in airports.

 Tip: Have at least a loose plan in place if you do get stuck abroad: for work, kids, pets, etc. Better to be prepared!